mhlinder/NESS17/md/call-for-participation.md

 Students are encouraged to submit papers for consideration of 3 student paper awards sponsored by the IBM Watson Research Center.
-Manuscript needs to be received no later than Monday, March 31, 2017.
+Manuscript needs to be received no later than Friday, March 31, 2017.
 Students in all disciplines may submit a paper.

 For further details, see the conference [flyer](ness2017flyer.pdf).

-To submit a paper, please submit a poster session [abstract](abstractform).
+To submit a paper, please submit your [abstract](abstractform) as a poster.
 At the end of the submission, a "Paper Upload" page will be available.

 ## Liberty Mutual Student Poster Competition

 Students are encouraged to submit posters for consideration for 3-5 student poster awards sponsored by Liberty Mutual.
-The abstract must be received no later than Friday, April 14, 2017.
+The abstract must be received no later than Friday, April 10, 2017.
 Students in all disciplines may submit a poster.

 For further details, see the conference [flyer](ness2017flyer.pdf).